Boralex: History

 In the late 2000s, Boralex continued to expand in the wind power market.
 In Canada, a consortium of Boralex and Gaz Métro Limited Partnership/Energir, with the assistance of the Séminaire de Québec, got approval for two wind power projects, including the Seigneurie de Beaupré wind farms.
 Seigneurie de Beaupré began operating in 2013 with a total installed capacity of 272 MW, and remains one of the largest wind sites in Canada.

 At the end of 2012, Boralex terminates its natural gas cogeneration operations at Kingsey Falls, 22 years after the power station opened.

 In 2014, Boralex acquires Enel Green Power France, including its plants already in operation (186 MW), those under construction (10 MW) and its 310 MW projects in development.
 Boralex becomes the largest independent producer of wind energy in France.

 In 2017, the Caisse de dépôt et placement du Québec, one of Canada’s leading institutional investors, purchases of all Cascades’ Class A common shares, making them Boralex’s principal shareholder, with 17,3%.

 The following year, Boralex acquires the Kallista Energy Investment SAS portfolio, increasing its installed capacity by 1,673 MW.

 In 2020, Boralex enters the U.S. solar energy market with the announcement of an agreement to acquire interests in seven solar farms in California, Indiana and Alabama.
 The development of the company in the United States is ongoing.
 In 2022, Boralex had 1 GW of energy projects under development in the United States, including five solar farms totaling 540 MW of electric generation and 77 MW of storage selected under a request for proposals by NYSERDA, in New York State.

 In early 2021, Boralex issues its first Corporate Social Responsibility Report, “Beyond Renewable Energy” to highlight the company’s environmental, social, and governance strategies to align with the United Nations’ Sustainable Development Goals.

+On April 1, 2025, Boralex announced its first operational production site in the United Kingdom.
+The Limekiln wind farm, located near Thurso in the Caithness region, is the company's flagship project in Scotland and its very first operational site in the UK, with an installed capacity of 106 MW.